hanyuesgithub/An-ML-Assistant-Powered-with-LLM-and-Advanced-RAG/README.md

 So, what has been done to build the system?
 ✅ Created a question-answering dataset (ml-arxiv-papers-qa) ✅ Finetuned LLMs (hashtag#Llama-2-7B-Chat and hashtag#Mistral-7B)
-✅ Trained an embedding model (BGE-M3)
+✅ Finetuned an embedding model (BGE-M3)
 ✅ Built a RAG system with combined retrieval methods (BM25, BGE-M3 and Reranking) ✅ Designed and created a conversational UI